United Kingdom

 Battery capacity

-The capacity of the internal battery installed in the device (see "Power supply").
+The capacity of the device's own battery (see "Power source").

-First of all, the general purpose of the battery depends on this indicator.
-If the recorder uses a relatively modest battery, up to 500 mAh, this most often means that it plays the role of backup power in case of disconnection from the cigarette lighter (for example, in an accident when the on-board network failed).
-In such cases, you can not pay much attention to the capacity - as a rule, it is guaranteed to be enough for at least a few minutes of offline recording, and for continuous operation the device will still have to be connected to the cigarette lighter.
-But for a full-fledged (not “spare”) power, much more capacious batteries are required - at least 800 mAh, and ideally 1000 mAh and higher.
-The exception is ultra-compact motorcycle models that do not have screens and do not consume much energy - sometimes 200 mAh or even less is enough for them.
+The general purpose of the battery depends primarily on this indicator.
+If the recorder uses a relatively modest battery, up to 500 mAh, this most often means that it plays the role of a backup power supply in case of disconnection from the cigarette lighter (for example, in an accident when the on-board mains fails).
+In such cases, you can not pay special attention to the capacity - it is usually guaranteed to last at least a few minutes of autonomous recording, and for continuous operation, the device will still have to be connected to the cigarette lighter.
+But for full (not "spare") power, much more capacious batteries are required - at least 800 mAh, and ideally 1000 mAh and higher.
+The exception is ultra-compact motorcycle models that do not have screens and do not consume much energy - for them, 200 mAh or even less is sometimes enough.

-Note that theoretically a more capacious battery allows the device to work longer without recharging.
-However, in practice, comparing different models by this indicator, in fact, makes no sense: after all, the autonomy of the recorder also depends on its power consumption, and it is determined by a number of characteristics.
-Moreover, manufacturers sometimes select batteries of different capacities for different models just in such a way as to achieve more or less the same battery life.
+It should be noted that, theoretically, a more capacious battery allows the device to work longer without recharging.
+However, in practice, comparing different models by this indicator essentially makes no sense: after all, the autonomy of the recorder also depends on its energy consumption, and it is determined by a number of characteristics.
+Moreover, manufacturers sometimes select batteries of different capacities for different models precisely with the calculation to achieve more or less the same operating time on a charge.

 Dunobil Spiegel Duo often compared